ezze/map-fn/README.md

    console.log(mapAB('baz')); // undefined
    ```

+Please note that `defaultValue` can also be a function similar to `customTransformer` except it can't return `undefined`.
+You can combine both `customTransformer` and `defaultValue`, the former takes precedence.

 ## Reverse mapping

 Sometimes you may want to make backward transformations without need to declare reversed map. `createReverseMap` and `createReverseMapUndefined` functions are created for this purpose.
 The only restriction here is that type of original map values must extend `number` or `string`.